amitesh2021/Top-Ph.D.-University-in-Moradabad-UP-India-/README.md

 The founders being deeply attached to their roots have created an environment where they challenge young minds for research making us the Top Ph.D.
 University in Uttar Pradesh (UP).

 The students throughout their research have easy access to the college labs & library to develop prototypes that will help humanity in the future.
 The latest machines installed at the laboratory mitigate the problems faced by researchers & the able guides ensure they scrutinize the research topic.
-The AC seminar & conference rooms provide the perfect atmosphere where researchers defend their thesis topic making us the Top Ph.D.
-Colleges in India.
+The AC seminar & conference rooms provide the perfect atmosphere where researchers defend their thesis topic making us the <a href="https://svu.edu.in/phd-admission.php"> Top Ph.D.
+Colleges in India </a>.

 The faculty are Doctorates with years of teaching & research experience.
 Their experience comes in handy with the budding researchers.
 They guide & motivate researchers to endure till they achieve their aim.
 The faculty goes out of the way to enable students to succeed in their goal by providing notes, dissertations & guidance making us the Top Ph.D.
 University in India.

 The college library has over 3000 books, journals & e-resources that aid in ethical research.
 The dedicated computer lab has 100 machines with Wi-Fi & printer that enable research in key areas with ease & dedication.
 The teaching pedagogy at SVU allows students to take part in debates, discussions, seminars, role plays & field visits.
-These activities help disseminate knowledge, enabling core research, making us the Top Ph.D.
-Colleges in Moradabad.
+These activities help disseminate knowledge, enabling core research, making us the <a href="https://svu.edu.in/phd-admission.php"> Top Ph.D.
+Colleges in Moradabad </a>.

 Courses Offered